continuousdemo/wordpress-eb-demo/README.md

 AWS_DEFAULT_PROFILE=my-wordpress-site ./vendor/bin/phing setup-dev
 ```

-As you can see now the wp-get-s3-backup get our backup and reinstall our WordPress with it, this enable us to make changes to our WordPress, make a backup and restore its state for all our environments.
+As you can see now the wp-get-s3-backup get our backup and reinstall our WordPress database with the db-migration target, this enable us to make changes to our WordPress, make a backup and restore its state for all our environments.

 Let's do a test, add a page to our WordPress, make a backup, update the build.local.properties with the new WordPress database backup url and run the **setup-dev** phing target.